ocaml/MPP-language-blender/specs.md

-# MDD is a language blender.
+# MPP is a language blender.

 This is a draft for its specifications and documentation.